chat-exercise-fpmi-2019/gusevSA/RFC.md

 ## Semantic convention

-Describing messages we will apply following semantic conventeions:
+Describing messages we will apply following semantic conventions:

 - Special symbols like SP and CRLF are represented with appropriate symbols.
 - Interpolation of strings is represented with __#{__ string-to-interpolate __}__ symbols.